-We aim to provide a relevant, interesting and creative curriculum which develops the whole child.
+We aim to provide a relevant, interesting, engaging and creative curriculum that develops the whole child.
 We have high expectations of children academically while understanding that their social, emotional, physical and spiritual development are just as important if they are to live happy and fulfilling lives.

 We believe that as children grow and learn, they will develop their own curriculum interests.
-Through the provision of a broad and balanced curriculum we can cater for the interests of all children.
-At the core of our curriculum we value the best quality teaching of the core skills of English and Maths.
+Through the provision of a broad and balanced curriculum we cater for the interests of all children.
+See how we stimulate our young minds in the photographs below...

 The framework for the children’s learning is provided by the National Curriculum which sets out the core subjects of Maths, English and Science along with ICT, PE, History, Geography, Design and Technology, Art, Music, Religious Education and French.
 We also teach Citizenship, Personal, Social and Health Education (PSHE) attaching great importance to the development of social skills.
 The curriculum encourages children to develop self-discipline and responsibility and to work collaboratively with others.